Technical Standards for Admission to the Athletic Training Professional Practice Program

 Admission of Freshman and Transfers

-Freshman and Transfer students are admitted to East Stroudsburg University as pre-professional Athletic Training Majors.
+Freshman and Transfer students are admitted to East Stroudsburg University in the pre-professional Athletic Training Major.
 The pre-professional phase of study represents a time (generally three semesters) during which the student must address the prerequisites to the professional phase.
-Admission into the professional phase of the ATEP at East Stroudsburg University is competitive among eligible candidates.
+Screening into the professional phase of the ATEP at East Stroudsburg University is competitive among eligible candidates.
 A profile of the typical student who is admitted to the professional phase of the major and ESU and who is successful in becoming a certified athletic trainer would include SAT scores of 1000 or above, a class rank in the top one third, an outgoing personality, a solid work ethic, good "people" skills, and a sincere interest in sports and in athletes.

 Standards For Progression to the Professional Phase of the Athletic Training Major:

-- Concurrent enrollment in clinical field experiences (ATEP 486) once admitted to the professional phase
+- Concurrent enrollment in clinical field experiences (ATEP 487/488/489/490) once screened into the professional phase